-The practice was committed to seeing patients experiencing pain on the same day and kept a number of appointments free for same day appointments.
-Emergency on-call advice and appointments were available between and 6pm and 10pm on weekdays and between 9am and 10pm during weekends and public holidays.
+The practice was committed to seeing patients experiencing pain on the same day and the patient will be asked to come to the practice and wait to see the dentist.
 The website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
-Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.
+Patients confirmed they could make routine and emergency appointments easily.